-It's been a long while since she's been called that - a witch.
-Merlin watches the beast flap his wings, the wind swoop down and the impact of his landing.
+It's been a long while since he's called out to the beast.
+Merlin watches the flap of his enormous wings, the wind swooping down and the impact of his landing.

-The Dragon is always the last one he turns to.
+The Dragon has become the last one he turns to.
 An option reserved for the outmost plight.

 Merlin's voice sounds thin to his own ears.

 (Kilgharrah just laughs and laughs.)